wpilibsuite/frc-docs/source/docs/software/advanced-controls/video-walkthrough.rst

+.. include:: <isonum.txt>

-A Video Walkthrough of Model Based Validation of Autonomous in FRC
+A Video Walkthrough of Model Based Validation of Autonomous in FRC\ |reg|
 ==================================================================
 At the "RSN Spring Conference, Presented by WPI" in 2020, Tyler Veness from the WPILib team gave a presentation on Model Based Validation of Autonomous in FRC.